Tennessee rallies from 15 down, beats Alabama 69-68

 ”They were chanting for me to get a hair cut,” he said. ”It’s ironic because four days ago I scheduled a haircut for tomorrow.
 I had to go and tell them that.”

-The Volunteers (13-9, 5-4 Southeastern Conference) snapped a three-game losing streak and contained one of the nation’s top scoring teams, getting big plays in the final seconds from Santiago Vescovi.
+The Volunteers (13-9, 5-4 Southeastern Conference) snapped a three-game losing streak and contained one of the nation’s top scoring teams, getting big plays in the final seconds from Yves Pons.
 They trailed by 39-24 late in the first half before working their way back into the game.

 It was the biggest deficit Tennessee has overcome in a win since rallying from 16 points down in a 2017 victory over the Tide.

-Note: This story was first published February 4, 2020.
-It was corrected Feb.
-5 to show Yves Pons blocked a shot and made two free throws in the final seconds of Tennessee’s win over Alabama.